ryan-gusti/whatsapp-bot/README.md

 > 3.  !gpt prompt = communicate with chatgpt
 > 4.  !trans #lang text = to using translate ex : !trans #id i want to eat.
 > 5.  !tts text = to using text to speech.
+> 6.  !ttstt text = to using text to speech from tiktok voice
+> 7.  !tiktok url = to download tiktok video

 # how-to-run